florentc/xob/README.md

 ### Orientation

 The bar can be horizontal (it fills up from left to right) or vertical (it fills up from bottom to top) depending on option `orientation`.
+The default value is `"vertical"`.

 ### Positionning